-If you are shipping high valued goods, it is worth while to consider insuring them.
+If you are shipping high-value goods, it is worthwhile to consider insuring them.
 Some USPS services include a base amount of insurance coverage, others do not include any.
 Find out which USPS services include insurance.
 Sometimes the base amount provided is sufficient, but sometimes you will want to add more.
 Learn more about ShippingEasy's options to add additional insurance.

 Once you have identified which options are likely the best fit for you, you will want to compare the specific rates for those services, weights or dimensions, and zones.

 ShippingEasy makes rate tables available for the USPS services we provide: USPS rate tables.